sreejithkchandran/ProacAlert/README.md

 # ProacAlert
 The objective of this project is to alert users in a timely manner about the new vulnerabilities as per their preference but same time able to run from a Windows desktop machine as a completely local instance.
 This application get the latest vulnerabilities from NVD NIST data base (https://nvd.nist.gov/vuln/Data-Feeds) by synchronizing every 2 hrs.

+Please find the package as a ZIP file,Please extract and configure it in Windows schedule task.

 As the synchronization interval is 2 hours there is no need to execute the application before that interval.